Dylanbbenson/Weather_Data_Pipeline/README.md

 - load_data_to_db.py: python script that loads data to an internal MySQL database located on the ec2 instance.
 - create_mysql_db.sh: shell script to create mysql database, create user with privileges, and run create_weather_table.sql script.
-- create_weather_table.sql: sql script to create MySQL table for weather data.
+- create_weather_table.sql: sql script to create MySQL table for weather data. json_to_parquet.py - PySpark script to aggregate and transform historical json data into parquet files in S3
+- json_to_parquet.json - The actual Glue job that executes the above python script as a workflow
+- lambda_function.py - (optional) lambda function I wrote to convert the raw json to a csv format instead.
+I wrote this before deciding to convert to parquet instead, but still kept it.
+- create_athena_table.sql - sql to create a table for the data in Athena using the Apache Iceberg table format

 /config:
 - config.env: template config file for specifying environment variables for this project.

+/data:
+- example_data.snappy.parquet: example parquet file created from the Glue job converting json to parquet

 /:
 - requirements.txt: all of the pip requirements for this project